jbowdre/runtimeterror/content/posts/using-custom-font-hugo/index.md

 That provides a few more options to fall back to if the preferred font isn't available.
 But let's see about making that font available.

 #### Hosted Locally
-I can use a `@font-face` rule to tell the browser how to find the `.woff2`/`.woff` files for my preferred web font, and I could just set the `src: url` parameter to point to a local path in my Hugo environment:
+I can use a `@font-face` rule to tell the browser how to find the `.woff2` file for my preferred web font, and I could just set the `src: url` parameter to point to a local path in my Hugo environment:

 ```css
 /* load preferred font */